City-of-Helsinki/mvj-ui-public/README.md

 will now have an empty string in each of the respective non-English locale files, which can then be translated.
 The English file will also be populated with the default values from the source code files.

+## Feature flags

+Feature flags are set from environment variables during build, and they are exported as variables from `./src/featureFlags.ts`.
+They are intended to be used to allow committing code that is not meant to be used in production yet, which should allow more continuous integration of code instead of long lived branches.